geoscixyz/em/content/geophysical_surveys/dcr/survey.rst

    A typical generator hooked up to a transmitter in the field

-**DC resistivity**: Current electrodes transmit electricity into the ground, and as such they need good contact with the ground.
+Current electrodes transmit electricity into the ground, and as such they need good contact with the ground.
 Pouring salty water on the electrodes can help to improve the contact with the ground, or wrapping the electrode with a soaked cloth.
 Often the electrodes are steel or iron rods.
 A typical 12-gauge